Support Teens to Release Emotions

 Finding What Works

-The absence of a strategy here does not mean it doesn’t work.
+The absence of a strategy being mentioned here does not mean it doesn’t work.
 If it works for your teen, or for you, it works!
 The key is to find ways to express emotions on a regular basis so that stress does not build up inside.

 Mindfulness is in a category of its own.
 The goal of mindfulness is not a “release” per se.
 It is instead a strategy to become comfortable with yourself, inclusive of your emotions, just as you are.
 It is about becoming so attuned to the present through the power of your own calming breath, that you are not thinking of the past or future.
 Check out The Mindful Teen: Powerful Skills to Help You Handle Stress One Moment at a Time, by Dr. Dzung Vo.
 It’s a great “how-to” guide for your teen.
 There are also many helpful videos online.